NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/README.md

 <td colspan="4" style="font-size: 0.85em; text-align: left;"><em><sup>*</sup>Both setups work together — you'll develop on Windows but can build/test on Linux seamlessly.</em></td>
 </tr>
 </table>
 <br>

+## ⚙️🏃‍♂️ Building the sample project

+A sample project is included and can be used after the above libraries are set up.
+For build instructions, see:

 <table>
 <tr>